Lake Havasu State Park

 Events at Lake Havasu State Park range from Arizona State Park's Family Campouts instructional series to bass fishing tournaments and the annual Official Lake Havasu Balloon Festival.
 Be sure to check their calendar for upcoming events.

 "The whole west coast of Arizona is a great place to come and see.
 No matter what time of year you come out, we've got something for you to do."

 – Dan Roddy, Park Manager

-Places to stay near Lake Havasu State Park
+More to Discover Near Lake Havasu State Park

 Let the Colorado River guide your vacation to the waterfronts of Yuma, Lake Havasu City, and the Grand Canyon, where sunshine and cool breezes...